christophihl/startupengineer/content/_repos/dat_sci/02_intro_tv.md

 #### 5. Wrangling data
 Data manipulation & Cleaning.
 Usually a data scientist will spend most of his/her time at this section.
 These are the issues we are facing for our analysis:

 * Take a look at the column `category` (e.g. by running `bike_orderlines_joined_tbl$category`).
-Those entries seem to three categories separated by a `-`.
+Those entries seem to have three categories separated by a `-`.
 For example there are Mountain - Trail - Spectral and Mountain - Trail - Neuron.
 You can print all unique entries, that start with `Mountain` with the following code chunk:

 <pre><code class="r">bike_orderlines_joined_tbl %>%
   select(category) %>%